MohdRas/kubernetes/README.md

                 - mame: redis-pod---------------------------------selection of Pods
 - NodePort service
     - exposed ternally on node IP and its port.
+    - Layer 4 (TCP/UDP)
+    - Based on NodeIP:Port'
+    - It opens a specific static port (e.g., 30080) on the IP address of every node in the cluster.
+Any traffic hitting [Any-Node-IP]:30080 is forwarded to your service.
     - nodeport-ip-service.yaml
         - apiVersion:v1---------------------------------------version
         - kind: Service--------------------------------------------type